 He developed a scientifically tested protocol called PRISE that has a focus on protein pacing.
-Based on two of Arciero's 2017 studies, participants who followed the protocol for 12 weeks or more showed improved fitness, decreased total and abdominal fat, increased lean body mass and optimal metabolic and heart health.
+In a February 2017 study published in Growth Hormone and IGF Research, participants who followed the protocol for 12 weeks or more showed improved fitness, decreased total and abdominal fat, increased lean body mass and optimal metabolic and heart health.

 And just what is protein pacing?
 Arciero recommends four to six high-quality protein meals distributed evenly throughout the day, with each meal containing 20 to 40 grams of protein per serving.

 The first meal, called the "morning muscle maximizer," needs to be consumed within an hour of waking.
 Think smoothies or shakes made with either protein and/or plant-based protein (pea, brown rice, hemp), protein pancakes made with eggs and protein powder or a protein-pacing bowl made with dairy or dairy-free yogurt with quinoa, oatmeal, nuts or seeds.

 The last meal — called the "bedtime belly-fat burner" — should be eaten within two hours of going to bed.
 This can be the same as the morning meal, but with a focus on convenience.
 For example, protein shakes or smoothies or a homemade protein bar.

 Cortisol, the stress hormone, can also significantly impair testosterone production.
 In order to get lean, Dr. Greuner says guys need to manage their stress levels because this causes lower levels of cortisol.
 Lower cortisol means higher testosterone levels.